 Inflationary pressures could start to effect council spending.
 As a result there could be pressure on some budgets where costs are rising.
 There will also be increased pressure in the MTFS to mitigate this pressure through changes in spending and income generation.
-The increase in Business Rates is set on the September CPI, so this will rise by 2.4%
+The increase in Business Rates is set on the Bank of England's inflationary report August 2019, which indicates a forecasted rate of 2.4%, for the purposes of the MTFS 3% has been used.